sbg/dreamwebinars/README.md

 ## Notebooks

-Before usig the notebooks below, you will want to do the following:
+Before using the notebooks below, you will want to do the following:

 1. [Copy](http://docs.cancergenomicscloud.org/v1.0/docs/dream-challenge#section-copy-the-icgc-tcga-dream-somatic-mutation-calling-public-project) the DREAM Challenge Project on the CGC visual interface.
 2. [Set up](https://github.com/sbg/okAPI/blob/master/Tutorials/SBPLAT/Setup_API_environment.ipynb) your API environment variables.
 3. Change the IDs for username, project, ID, etc. in the notebooks to your own.